hannobraun/notebooks/documentation/build-process.md

 2. Double-thread the needle.
 3. Make a double knot at the loose ends of the double thread.
 4. Sew the signatures.

-Follow the technique in this video: https://www.youtube.com/watch?v=XGQ5P8QVHSg&t=96s
+See Techniques -> Sewing.
 5. Put the text block into the book press, to hold it in place.
 6. Align the signatures, so the spine forms as straight a wall as feasible.